In this tutorial we will show you how to consolidate multiple worksheets into a Pivot table using Excel.

 How to modify the pivot table row and column labels?

-Doing so creates a pivot table with the values that are all consolidated into a pivot table from our four worksheets.
+Doing so creates a pivot table with the values consolidated into a pivot table from our four worksheets.

 If you look over in the Pivot Table Fields pane at the right corner of the main window, you’ll see that we have three fields.